CODE OF CIVIL PROCEDURE IN COSTA RICA

 Demands may be amended or supplemented with new information about the involved persons, events, claims, and proof until a response is due or submitted.
 Before the end of the preliminary hearing, the parties might agree to such an extension.
 It will then be necessary to redo the placement.

-In the normal course of events, the claim or counterclaim may be expanded in terms of the facts after the response or reply and even before the trial hearing if anything of notorious impact on the judgment happens or becomes known.
-Of the abovementioned significance, and he informed me he was unaware of it before the party.
+In the ordinary course of events, the claim or counterclaim may be expanded in terms of the facts after the response or reply and even before the trial hearing if anything of notorious impact on the judgment happens or becomes known.
+He informed me of the abovementioned significance, and he was unaware of it before the party.

 This administration will be handled at the highest level.
 The opposing party will be served with a three-day summons, the evidence will be presented before the appropriate tribunal, and the case will be settled with a single sentence.

-When a new fact establishes the difficulty of retaining in whole or in part the original claim, the claim and counterclaim may be extended or modified in terms of the parties, facts, claims, and evidence one last time before the evidence hearing begins.
-The trial is where the issue of the extension's admissibility will be settled.
-The steps required to ensure fair treatment under the law will be taken if accepted.
+When a new fact establishes the difficulty of retaining the original claim in whole or in part, the claim and counterclaim may be extended or modified in terms of the parties, facts, claims, and evidence one last time before the evidence hearing begins.
+The trial is where the issue of the extension’s admissibility will be settled.
+If accepted, the steps required to ensure fair treatment under the law will be taken.

 If the court finds the claim valid, the defendant will respond.
 The resolution will include the period, the procedure for complying, and the repercussions for failing.